 Before Howard Miller stepped down as chairman in 1990, the company began creating collectors cabinets with the same attention to detail and craftsmanship inherent in their clockmaking.
 Fashioned from glass and hardwoods, the cabinets are ideal for displaying heirlooms, plates, glassware and other collectibles.

-While Howard Miller products might once have been primarily considered as gifts for weddings, anniversaries and retirements, the company's expanded line of offerings is enticing more and more buyers who simply desire quality timepieces and furniture in their homes and businesses - no occasion required.
+While Howard Miller clocks might once have been primarily considered as gifts for weddings, anniversaries and retirements, the company's expanded line of offerings is enticing more and more buyers who simply desire quality timepieces and furniture in their homes and businesses - no occasion required.
 By 2001, Howard Miller had produced 15 million clocks.

 Ultimately, the story of Howard Miller is one of innovation, adaptability and the unending pursuit of perfection.